The Jesse Kelly Show

-The Jesse Kelly Show (formerly known as America Now and The Buck Sexton Show) is a three-hour early evening conservative talk radio show hosted by Jesse Kelly, and carried by Premiere Networks, a subsidiary of iHeartMedia, Inc. It is broadcast live 6 to 9 p.m.
+The Jesse Kelly Show (formerly known as America Now and The Buck Sexton Show) is a three-hour early evening conservative talk radio show hosted by Jesse Kelly, and carried by Premiere Networks, a subsidiary of iHeartMedia, Inc. It is broadcast live 9p.m. to 12a.m.
 Eastern Time on weekdays.
 The show mainly covers politics, and under former hosts, was intended as a broad-audience rundown of the day's news events, including entertainment topics.
 It airs on its affiliates either live or on tape delay, along with distribution through the iHeartRadio app and podcast providers.